IvanMzk/gtensor/docs/getting_started.md

 # Getting started

-This section show some examples of simple usage of GTensor library.
+This section shows some examples of simple usage of GTensor library.

 ## First example